DiamondCoder02/Lulu_Femboy/README.md

 # Femboi_OwO (Soon this readme will be rewriten)
 4th trying making a Discorcd bot.
-Please don't use this...(, **unless you know what mess I make here.**)

-If you ping the bot it will give you a small help how to use it
+If you ping the bot it will give you a small help how to use it.( Bot itself, not the role.)

 #### A bit of explanation:
 Just my own little bot to learn.
 Early in development.
 Still not stupid proof but working on it as I don't want it to break often.